Mountain biking in Bhutan is one of those things that seemed like a good idea at the time.

 Before tackling our first hill on the bikes we visited the Black Crane nature and information centre and were lucky to spy a few black cranes in the nearby fields and see an injured one rehabilitating in the Centre.
 It was a relaxing start to what proved to be a much tougher day than we could ever have imagined.

 We reached the start of the bike track and gingerly headed off.
 We’d been a little alarmed to learn that our Bhutanese guide had only been on the route once before, and that was a recce a few days ago.
 He told us he navigated the route on a motor bike and fell off three times because the road was so bumpy and challenging.

-Before long JJ, my travel partner and I, are shocked to the core.
+We hadn’t travelled very far before JJ, my travel partner and I, stop, in a mild state of shock.
 We can cycle for about 90 seconds before we’re completely puffed out, heart rates racing, desperately gasping for air and a rest!

 The altitude is one thing.
 The roads are another.
-They’re absolutely woeful.
+They’re woeful!
 Steep, incredibly rocky and jagged, impossible to get any traction and forward momentum.
 The degree of difficulty literally stops us in our tracks.

 Beaten by the back roads of Bhutan?

 After about two kilometres of seriously hard yakka, JJ wants to put the bikes in the back of the support truck and walk.
 I refuse to give in so early and so easily.
 He’s worried about survival, I’m worried about being beaten by the back roads of Bhutan.